zafarale/codentech/docs/abstraction.md

 While **Interpreted languages**, such as Python and Ruby, are higher-level languages that are executed by an interpreter at runtime.
 This layer abstracts away even more details from the underlying architecture, making it easier for developers to write and maintain code while retaining flexibility and ease of use.

-1. Pyhton Code
+1. Python Code:
 A high level human understandable language and structures for human mind to reason;

     ```python
     def multiply(a, b):
         return a * b
     ```
-2. Compiled to Assembly
+2. Compiled to Assembly:
 Assembly language is a human-readable form of machine code that uses symbolic representations of operations and addresses.
 This layer abstracts away some of the details of machine language but still requires expertise in programming for specific architectures.